taeyoon02/CTFwriteups/Crypto/2022 vsCTF/Strongest RSA.md

 print(unhexlify(hex(powmod(c,d,N))[2:].encode()))
 ```

-this takes some times(repeat : 4919 * 4 + α times minute: 7min) but we can finally get message:
+this takes some times but we can finally get message:

 `b'vsctf{Strongest_can_be_the_weakest:(}'`